• Menu

 This is another crucial antioxidant.
 Much of the nerve damage that causes neuropathy is due to oxidative stress and so alpha-lipoic acid may help to reverse the free radical damage of oxidative stress and slow or stop nerve damage.

 These three supplements were prescribed to me by my functional doctor and approved by my oncologist for use during my chemo treatments.
 I believe that they saved me from developing the CIPN much earlier and also from getting permanent damage to my hands.
+While giving up high heel shoes is not a huge deal, dropping things and being unable to use a pen to write would have been truly debilitating.

 IMPORTANT: Check with your doctor before taking any supplements.
 They can make your cancer treatments work less well and might cause problematic side effects, especially if taken at the wrong dose.